 - INRIX – crowd-sources phones and GPS data from millions of trucks, cameras, road sensors, in-car navigation systems to provide traffic conditions, routing options, and road alerts.

-- Waze – community-sourced, it’s been described as “like Foursquare but for driving” with extremely accurate maps and traffic reports.
+- Waze – community-sourced, it’s been described as “like Foursquare but for driving” with extremely accurate real time driving directions, maps, and traffic reports.